Girls of Paper and Fire (book): Background

 This novel explores topics of sexual assault, homophobia, and the commodification of women's bodies.
-The author herself is a survivor of sexual abuse, stating that it was important to her to introduce these topics to teens in a sensible manner, while not exploiting the (sexual) violence perpetrated for shock value.
+The author herself is a survivor of sexual abuse, stating that it was important to her to introduce these topics to teens in a sensible manner, while not exploiting the (sexual) violence perpetrated shock value.

 Reception

 Girls of Paper and Fire debuted on the New York Times Bestseller List for Young Adult Hardcover.